johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 done
 mv *.cram Workspace/1_OG_BAM_FILES/
 ```
-If you don't want to download all of them, you can remove some of the links from the ```GitHub_Tutorial/1KG_Samples.txt ``` file, each line should correspond to one sample.
+If you don't want to download all of them, you can remove some of the links from the ```GitHub_Tutorial/1KG_Samples.txt ``` file and then run the above command block.
+Each line of the 1KG_samples file should correspond to one sample.
 I would suggest keeping at least 2 individuals from the original file.

 <br/><br/>
 ### Download and prepare ancient genetic data to translate (VCF files)

 If you want to explore the ability to translate VCF files, we can additionally download some of the archaic human samples.
 By default I would always suggest using VCF files for ancient DNA samples.
-Ancient DNA samples tend to contain multiple sequencing errors but their VCF files have been more carefully curated and called by the researchers who specialise in this kind of work.
-The process of downloading and preparing the following VCF files will take some time so feel free to find an alternative VCF file to use.
-Make sure your VCF file is readable with bcftools (``` bcftools head VCF_FILE ```), otherwise the pipeline won't be able to precess it.
+Ancient DNA samples tend to contain multiple sequencing errors, but their VCF files have been more carefully curated and called by the researchers who published then, who specialise in this kind of work.
+The process of downloading and preparing the following VCF files will take some time so feel free to find an alternative VCF file to use (e.g. scroll down a bit to modern VCF file).
+Always make sure your VCF file is readable with bcftools (``` bcftools head VCF_FILE ```), otherwise the pipeline won't be able to precess it.

 We can download and format the VCF files for 1 Neanderthal and 1 Denisovan as an example, usign the following commands: